digital-cargo/good-practice-eCommerce/README.md

 - **Compelete implementations**: This good practice includes sample code to support knowledge transfer, it does not provide detailed implementation or out-of-the-box software.
 - **Comparison with other standards**: This good practice describes the implementation with the ONE Record Standard.
 A comparison with other standards in the industry is not covered.
-- **Vendor-specific implementations**: This document focuses on the standard itself and does not address specific third-party tools or solutions based on the ONE Record standard.
+- **Vendor-specific implementations**: This document focuses on the standard itself and does not address specific third-party tools or solutions.
-- **Complete technical specifications**: This document focuses solely on the ONE Record aspects pertinent to shipment tracking and doesn't encompass the entire technical breadth of the standard.
+- **Complete technical specifications**: This document focuses solely on the ONE Record aspects pertinent to eCommerce data sharing and doesn't encompass the entire technical breadth of the standard.
-- **Industry-wide statistics**: This document does not provide exhaustive industry data or statistics on the adoption or performance of the ONE Record standard.

-This guide is based on the published ONE Record specifications prevalent as of `2023-10-16`.
+This guide is based on the published ONE Record specifications prevalent as of `xxxx-xx-xx`.
 As the industry evolves, it is imperative for stakeholders to keep up to date on subsequent versions or changes to the standard.

 **Target audience**

 This document is intended for anyone interested in this topic.
 This can range from logistics professionals, supply chain managers, software developers, and other stakeholders involved in shipment tracking and data exchange within the logistics and cargo industry.
-It is designed to cater to both technical and business-oriented individuals interested in adopting standardized practices for efficient shipment tracking.
+It is designed to cater to both technical and business-oriented individuals interested in adopting standardized practices for efficient eCommerce data sharing.

-**General definitions within Shipment Tracking**
+**General definitions within eCommerce data sharing**

 A `shipment` is defined as pieces under one contract and is not limited to the Air Waybill (AWB), which is used particularly in air freight.
 Since ONE Record aims at multimodality, this good practice should also be applicable to transport modes other than air transport.

 A `piece` refers to an individual item or unit of cargo that is part of a larger shipment.
-It could be a single package, container, pallet, or any other distinct unit that is being transported under the same contract.
+It could be a single package, container, pallet, or any other distinct physical unit.

+An `item`....

+A `parcel`....

 `GHA`: Ground Handling Agent

 **Geographical coverage**

-This shipment tracking best practice is globally applicable, unhindered by regional or national distinctions.
+This eCommerce data sharing best practice is globally applicable, unhindered by regional or national distinctions.
 With no legal or operational barriers to its adoption, the outlined solution is primed for worldwide deployment.
 As a result, companies of any size, at any location, can take advantage of the standardized workflows and increased efficiencies created by ONE Record.

 ### Variants

-This section explores different scenarios within the context of the ONE Record Standard, delineating various approaches to data exchange in the realm of Shipment Tracking.
+This section explores different scenarios within the context of the ONE Record Standard, delineating various approaches to data exchange in the realm of eCommerce data sharing.
 These scenarios encompass diverse arrangements of data sharing and update processes among stakeholders involved in the logistics and cargo industry.

 #### One data holder shares data